particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- The P2 has a third UART serial port; this does not exist on M SoM
+- The P2 has a third UART serial port; this does not exist on M-SoM

 ### SPI